The Brookline Boulevard Commercial District

 In 1910, the Brookline route was altered.

-was double-tracked along the boulevard, beginning at West Liberty Avenue, and a
+which had been double-tracked along the boulevard, beginning at West Liberty

 A Pittsburgh Railways Jones Car, first